 the Tale of the nomad

 Rheanna has long planned to live in a tiny house and was on track to do so when her Dad discovered Rick Keith, the amazing boat builder based out of Falmouth, Maine, and his beautifully unique shanty houseboat designs.
 After lusting over his website for a few days, she decided to explore “floating tiny houses” as an option for seasonal living in Maine.
 About the same time, her Dad found the Jenny B III for sale in Baltimore.
-Jenny was a beautiful old houseboat in fantastic condition, and Rheanna soon decided to work with Rick to redesign the boat to better fit the cabin and camping feel of western Maine.
+Jenny was a beautiful old houseboat in fantastic condition, and Rheanna soon began working with Rick to redesign the boat to better fit the cabin and camping feel of western Maine.

-Nomad’s structure and hull were sound, but his insides were in need of some updating.
-When sleeping on the water in a loft with pop-up hatches under the dark sky sanctuary of Maine sounded too good to deny, we went into full demo-mode.
 Nomad was gutted and his roof (carefully) chopped to create the open space and airy feel that now exists aboard.
-And while we were at it, we upgraded the bathroom, added a few updated appliances, completely re-did the kitchen, and installed a propane heater (it is Maine, after all).
+And while we were at it, we upgraded the bathroom, added a few updated appliances, completely re-did thekitchen, and installed a propane heater (it is Maine, after all).

 And now the name…